bokkypoobah/EthereumAlarmClockAudit/audit/README.md

 * [x] **NOTE** Note that if there is a input parameter validation error, the `ValidationError(...)` events from *RequestFactory* will never get generated because `BaseScheduler.schedule(...)` will throw an error if the validation fails, and the event logs will not be persisted on the blockchain
 * [ ] **LOW IMPORTANCE** The *RecurringPayment* example contract will need to be updated to remove the same residual amount issue as already resolved in the *DelayedPayment* contract
   * [ ] Chronologic have responded that this will be completed in the near future
+* [ ] **LOW IMPORTANCE** `DelayedPayment.payout()` - If the ETH deposited in this contract >= 2 x value, the integer multiple excess over the value can be sent to the recipient, and this can be called by anyone once the lockedUntil time is passed.
+Normally the user scheduling the payment should not send much more than the required scheduled payment.
+* [ ] **LOW IMPORTANCE** `DelayedPayment.collectRemaining()` - This can be called by anyone anytime and will send the ETH back to the owner, causing the future scheduled payments to fail

 <br />